idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 ## Creation of Kernel Scalar Coupling Classes id=KSB-coupling

-Each `Kernel` object has a focus field variable or spatial variable; its job is to contribute to the residual as well as the row of the Jacobian matrix.
+Each `Kernel` object has a +focus+ field variable or spatial variable; its job is to contribute to the residual as well as the row of the Jacobian matrix.
 Herein, as in the source code of `Kernels`, this spatial variable will be called `_var`.
 In a coupled (multi-phyics) weak form, all domain integral terms containing the test function of `_var` are potential candidates for `Kernel` contributions.